skybluejae126/Study/README.md

      (Date : 2024.05.13 ~ 2024.05.17)

     Type : Unity, Vr, 3D
-     // Detail : You should delivery 3 boxes on proper table.
+     // Project Detail : You have mission to complete.
+You should delivery 3 boxes on proper table.